RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_ui_controller_class.md

 Declaring the Page as a Plug-In.
 --

-The **SDL Plugin Framework** requires all plug-in pages to be marked with a C# attribute.
+The **Plugin Framework** requires all plug-in pages to be marked with a C# attribute.
 The plugin framework will then generate a plug-in definition for the assembly based on these attributes which can then be used by other applications.

 As we are creating a Filter Settings Page we will use the ```FileTypeSettingsPage``` attribute.
 This attribute requires a unique ID, which will be used to identify this plug-in page at runtime, a name, and a description.
 If the page needs be localised into other languages, the name and description should be key mappings to the related **PluginResources.resx** file in your assembly.